This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Be Creative

-You can ask a company to sponsor just about anything—from the portable toilet area to your photo booth.
+You can ask a company to sponsor just about anything.
 Use aspects of your event that already exist, and turn them into sponsorship perks.
 Then, be sure to position them as excellent sponsorship opportunities for your potential partners.

 Set the Right Sponsorship Levels

 On the other hand, if you’re planning a smaller event and have difficulty securing a large sponsorship, consider offering a lower sponsorship level with fewer perks.
-For instance, offer a $100 level, and several smaller businesses that were not interested in the larger sponsorship may be able to take part at this level.
+For instance, you could offer a $100 level for smaller businesses not interested in the larger sponsorship opportunity.

 Explain Why You’re a Perfect Fit